inductiva/inductiva/tutorials/simulators/CaNS.md

 We will cover:

-- Setting up AMR-Wind for use with our API.
+- Setting up CaNS for use with our API.
-- Example configurations to help you get started with simulations.
+- Example code to help you get started with simulations.

 # CaNS